github/developer.github.com/content/index.md

 1. Query parameters when POSTing to /repos/:owner/:repo/forks : Recommendation: Use JSON to POST to this method instead.

+1. Query parameter value: Passing "watchers" as the value for the "sort" parameter in a GET request to /repos/:owner/:repo/forks
+: Recommendation: Use **stargazers** as the value instead.

 1. Pull Request attribute: merge_commit_sha
 : Recommendation: [Do not use this attribute](/changes/2013-04-25-deprecating-merge-commit-sha/).